critical-path/py-forks/README.md

 forks -u <user> -r <repo>
 ```

-To write the retrieved list of forks to disk, run forks with the --w option.
+To write the retrieved list of forks to disk, run forks with the -w option.

 ```
 forks -u <user> -w